 When the Azure AD driver starts, it initializes the service by sending information to Office 365 such as exchange domain, user name, and password.
 The Azure AD driver is properly initialized only if the system time is synchronized between the servers running the driver and the Exchange Online service.

-The schema has been extended to include the following attributes to support Office 365 Exchange Online:
+The schema includes the following attributes to support Office 365 Exchange Online: